All Articles

 Influencer Marketing

-Influencer Marketing Best Practices That All Fitness Brands Need to Know
+4 Influencer Marketing Best Practices That All Fitness Brands Need to Know

 Table of contents

 The fitness industry is a very saturated market.
-There are hundreds of activewear companies, workout apps, gym equipment manufacturers, and protein brands that all need to find creative ways to market their products.
+There are hundreds of activewear companies, workout apps, gym equipment manufacturers, and health supplement brands that all need to find creative ways to market their products.
 So, how can you leverage influencer marketing to break through the clutter and get people excited about your fitness brand?

-3. Aim for long-term partnerships with influencers
+3. Aim for long-term partnerships with creators.

 Long-term partnerships work particularly well in the fitness industry because people want to see results over time.
 People are more likely to engage with a fitness brand when an influencer they follow promotes a product over a long period of time and they can see noticeable changes in their photos and videos.

-4. Test various markets for your product
+4. Test various markets for your product.

-Testing many different niches allows you to understand who your target market is so that you can more accurately resonate with them in subsequent campaigns.
-For example, if you’re an activewear brand and you know your customers range from avid SoulCyclers, yogis, and powerlifters, you can partner with influencers within these communities in order to hyper-target each of your unique audiences with content that will resonate with them.
+For example, if you’re an activewear brand and you know your customers range from avid Soulcyclers, to yogis, to powerlifters, you can partner with influencers within these communities in order to hypertarget each of your unique audiences with content that will resonate with them.

 Not sure who your ideal customer is?
 Try working with fitness influencers from a few different niches and use performance data to determine the type that works best for your brand.
 Then, re-invest in similar influencers during your next campaign.